-Graphic design and desktop publishing/writing/editing represent another excellent work-at-home opportunity for those with a talent.
-For those with a penchant and skill for design, painting, drawing or art in general, freelance graphic design (or as a telecommuting member of a firm) can prove a lucrative outlet for that artistic impulse.
-If someone’s talents incline more toward the literary, channeling that skill for editing, writing, publishing, providing articles for a blog or a number of blogs, etc. The best thing about those possible career paths- they require only a laptop and a little free time.
+Graphic design and desktop publishing/writing/editing represent another excellent work-at-home opportunity for those with talent.
+For those with a penchant and skill for design, painting, drawing, or art in general, freelance graphic design (or as a telecommuting member of a firm) can prove a lucrative outlet for that artistic impulse.
+If someone’s talents incline more toward the literary, channeling that skill for editing, writing, publishing, providing articles for a blog or several blogs, etc. The best thing about those possible career paths- they require only a laptop and a little free time.

 Some of these are common sense, but regardless of someone’s profession, appropriate money management is always going to be an extremely important facet of their financial life.
 A budget should be established by studying one’s finances month to month, plotted out according to average expenditures, and then followed closely.
 As important to that financial security is planning for leaner times.
 Save up an emergency fund.
 Some experts will assert that six months of emergency savings are sufficient, others insist eight months of an emergency fund is a better idea.